 Instinctively, we all know that pets are good for us.
 Good for our spirit and good for our mind.

 They satisfy some of our deepest needs and in doing so, become so much more than merely domesticated animals to us – they become cherished members of the family!
-Family members who sometimes sniff your crotch and pee on the carpet, but family members who assume a special place in our homes and hearts nonetheless.
+Family members who sometimes pee on the carpet and do naughty things, but family members who assume a special place in our homes and hearts nonetheless.

 Loneliness can become an unwelcome companion as we age and can lead to depression as well as physical problems.
 Adopting a pet can greatly enrich and dramatically improve our quality of life!